Patmos –The Island of Revelation

 GETTING TO AND AROUND PÁTMOS

-Sámos has the closest airport, but confirm connecting ferry or hydrofoil departures carefully or you risk being stranded, especially with late afternoon arrivals from overseas.
-You need to land by 1.30pm to be assured (using a taxi) of making the four weekly 2.45–3pm departures of the Nisos Kalymnos from Pythagório, arriving in Pátmos at about 6.30pm.
+Sámos has the closest airport, but confirm connecting ferry or catamaran departures from Pythagório carefully (by phone, not just online) or you risk being stranded, especially with late afternoon arrivals from overseas.
+You need to land by 1.30pm to be assured (using a taxi) of making the three weekly 2.30–3.30pm departures of the Nisos Kalymnos from Pythagório, arriving in Pátmos at 6.30–7.30pm.

-All ferries and hydrofoils arrive at the same jetty in Skála.
-Whether starting from Rhodes/Kos or Piraeus, arrival times of the Blue Star craft (currently with a monopoly on this line) fall between 11pm and midnight.
-Several times weekly the expensive catamaran Dodekanisos Express or Dodekanisos Pride calls from Rhodes.
+All ferries and catamarans arrive at the same jetty in Skála.
+Whether starting from Rhodes/Kos or Piraeus, arrival times of the Blue Star craft (currently with a monopoly on this line) fall between 11.30pm and 3am.
+Several times weekly the expensive catamaran Dodekanisos Express or Dodekanisos Pride calls from Rhodes and Kos.

 Among various car- and scooter-rental places in Skála; we’ve had good service on bikes from Billis and Aris.
 Cars are expensive and only really for groups/families.
 Public KTEL buses ply to Hóra and Gríkou regularly, as far as Kámbos beach less often.